STATGRAPH: Effective In-vehicle Intrusion Detection via Multi-view Statistical Graph Learning: Experiment

 Besides, F1-score is more useful than accuracy in the case of unbalanced class distribution.
 It is the harmonic mean of precision and recall, calculated as follow:

-Identification Granularity (IG) is designed to evaluate the identification accuracy of intrusion detection methods at a fine-grained level.
-Based on the correct identification of the window (that is, the label of the $k$-th window, $label_{k}$ = the predicted value of the $k$-th window, $predict_{k}$), IG is calculated through TI (True Identification), which represents the number of correctly identified samples per window.
+IG is designed to evaluate the identification accuracy of intrusion detection methods at a fine-grained level.
+Based on the correct identification of the detection window (that is, the label of the $k$-th detection window, $label_{k}$ = the predicted value of the $k$-th detection window, $predict_{k}$), IG is calculated through TI (True Identification), which represents the number of correctly identified samples per detection window.
 Hence, The IG is defined as follows:

 where